-A common question in our business, what is American Insurance Compared to Mexican Insurance?
+A common question in our business is, what is American Insurance Compared to Mexican Insurance?
 When comparing insurance in the United States to Mexican Insurance, there are many differences.
 If you are a tourist venturing into Mexico in your tourist vehicle, understand these facts.
 Do not let the ease of that border crossing fool you.
 The differences between U.S. and Mexican Insurance is not as simple as it may seem.

 Once you cross the U.S./Mexico border, you are officially on foreign soil.
 That means you are subject to the laws of the Mexican government.
 This includes regulations involving parking, speed limits, and other traffic issues.
 The following article should help you understand the differences.